royen99/coinbase-scripts/README.md

 - HONEY
 - MATIC
 - LTC
+- SUI
+- XCN
+- LINK
+- MOVE
+- LINK
+- HBAR
+- SHIB

 Additional settings (inside the `config.json`) are needed holding your database info and which coins you want to enable/disable.\
-You can adjust `trade_percentage` to control how much of your balance gets traded. 😘💸\
+You can adjust `buy_percentage` and `sell_percentage`to control how much of your balance gets traded. 😘💸\

 **Fine-Tune Parameters**: Adjust the `volatility_window`, `trend_window`, and `stop_loss_percentage` to suit your risk tolerance and market conditions. 📊

 ```json